Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: classical -matrices and 3D (quantum) gravity

 where $\Omega$ is the quadratic split Casimir of the universal enveloping algebra of (\ref{dd1}).
 It can be shown by an explicit calculation that (\ref{dd3}) satisfies the Fock-Rosly conditions.

 The $r$-matrices associated with all possible Drinfeld double structures on the $D = 3$ Poincar\'{e} algebra were recently classified in \cite{Ballesteros:2018te,Gutierrez-Sagredo:2018zog}, where it was found that there are eight inequivalent $D = 3$ Poincar\'{e} Drinfeld doubles.
-In terms of the classification from Subsec.~\ref{sec:5.2}, four of them lead to the $r$-matrices of the type $r_6$ with $\varrho = \pm 1$ (and appropriate $\theta^{\mu\nu}$), two have the $r$-matrix of the type $r_2$ with $\varrho = \beta = 1$ (and appropriate $\theta^{\mu\nu}$), and the remaining two Drinfeld double $r$-matrices are of the types $r_1$ with $\beta = 1$ and $r_7$, respectively.
+In terms of the Stachura classification from Subsec.~\ref{sec:5.2}, four of them lead to the $r$-matrices of the type $r_6$ with $\varrho = \pm 1$ (and appropriate $\theta^{\mu\nu}$), two have the $r$-matrix of the type $r_2$ with $\varrho = \beta = 1$ (and appropriate $\theta,\theta'$), and the remaining two Drinfeld double $r$-matrices are of the types $r_1$ with $\beta = 1$ and $r_7$, respectively.

-In the set of $r$-matrices that we obtained via quantum IW contractions, $r_1$ is replaced by $\hat r_1$, which is not associated with the Drinfeld double (and also not FR-compatible, cf. (\ref{eq:60.02})).
-Further, if we take $\hat r_2$ with $\hat\eta \neq \hat\gamma$ (or even $\hat\eta = 0$), as well as $\hat r_6$ with $\hat\varsigma \neq \pm 2\hat\gamma$, it violates the Drinfeld double structure but not the FR-compatibility.
-The most peculiar case is $\hat r_3$, which can not be associated with a Drinfeld double for any set of values of its parameters but in principle \cite{Rosati:2017dt} may be FR-compatible (i.e. satisfy the condition (\ref{grav6})), although in the literature there is no agreement about the latter claim \cite{Osei:2017ybk}.
+In the set of $r$-matrices that we derived via quantum IW contractions, $r_1$ (i.e. Case 1 in \cite{Ballesteros:2018te}) is replaced by $\hat r_1$, which is not associated with a Drinfeld double (and also not FR-compatible, cf. (\ref{eq:60.02})). $r_2$ and $r_6$ are respectively replaced by $\hat r_2 + \tilde\gamma\, {\cal P}_0 \wedge {\cal P}_2$ and $\hat r_6$, corresponding to $\theta' = 0$ in the former case and $\theta^{\mu\nu} = 0$ in the latter.
+Therefore, Cases 3, 4 and 5 from \cite{Ballesteros:2018te} also can not be obtained via quantum IW contractions.